AI Agent Budget Enforcement Latency: Cycles Server Performance Benchmarks

 How does this compare to LLM proxy approaches?

 LLM proxies add latency on every token streamed.
 Cycles operates at the action level — one reserve before the call, one commit after — so latency scales with the number of agent actions, not the number of tokens.
-For a 10,000-token completion, a proxy adds overhead to every chunk; Cycles adds two 5-7ms calls total.
+For a 10,000-token completion, a proxy adds overhead to every chunk; Cycles adds two calls totaling ~15ms.

 Questions about performance in your specific deployment?
 Check the server configuration reference.